Advice and Information

 If the bird is in a vulnerable position it will do no harm to move it into shelter but not too far away as the parents will then be unable to find it.
 Touching a bird will not make the parents abandon it.

-Watch carefully - if the parents dont return and the youngster has definitely been abandoned then please email Wildlife Enquiries using the address on this page for further advice.
+Watch carefully - if the parents do not return and the youngster has definitely been abandoned.

 Why do some birds in my garden have growths on their feet?